TranPhucVinh/Raspberry-Pi-GNU/Kernel/Build Raspbian from scratch/Networking/Local network communication.md

 # Setup communication between host PC and the Raspberry Pi board containing this customized Raspbian then run an a.out file

 **Prerequisites**:
 * Raspberry Pi board and host PC connect to the same network, we will use [TFTP](https://github.com/TranPhucVinh/Linux-Shell/tree/master/Application%20layer#tftp) for file transferring between them.
-Raspberry Pi will then have the network connection through **its Ethernet interface**.
+Raspberry Pi already has the network connection through **its Ethernet interface**.
 * [TFTP server setup on host PC](https://github.com/TranPhucVinh/Linux-Shell/tree/master/Application%20layer#tftp)

 When first installing the minimal rootfs on the system, network interfaces doesn't acquire the IP address, ``ip a`` will be: